 You could argue that this wasn’t really an ambush, but the way the soccer angle is used and the graphic depiction of Africa with the Puma logo is clearly aligning the brand with the anticipation of soccer fans, while staying well clear of doing anything illegal.
 FIFA sponsor, Adidas, probably would have seen that differently.

-The reason I’m writing about this is because, in the lead-up to the London Olympics, while LOCOG is rattling their swords and taking IP enforcement to the point of curtailing free speech among genuinely enthusiastic fans, any non-sponsor could mount an ambush strategy simply by thinking laterally, reflecting the passion of the fans better than the corresponding sponsor, and not diluting a great idea, which is exactly what Puma did with this campaign.
-And there wouldn’t be a damned thing LOCOG could do about it.
+The reason I’m writing about this is because when major rightsholders have been rattling their swords and taking IP enforcement to the point of curtailing free speech among genuinely enthusiastic fans, any non-sponsor could mount an ambush strategy simply by thinking laterally, reflecting the passion of the fans better than the corresponding sponsor, and not diluting a great idea, which is exactly what Puma did with this campaign.
+And there wouldn’t be a damned thing the rightsholder could do about it.